Basic Authentication

 FrameworkLanguageBasic Auth Implementation

-SalvoRustImplemented via BasicAuth middleware and custom BasicAuthValidator
+SalvoRustImplemented via the BasicAuth middleware and custom BasicAuthValidator

-ExpressJavaScriptUsing the express-basic-auth middleware package
+ExpressJavaScriptUses the express-basic-auth middleware package

-Spring SecurityJavaImplemented via httpBasic() configuration and UserDetailsService
+Spring SecurityJavaConfigured via httpBasic() and implemented with UserDetailsService

-ASP.NET CoreC#Using .UseAuthentication() and AddAuthentication(AuthenticationSchemes.Basic)
+ASP.NET CoreC#Uses .UseAuthentication() and AddAuthentication(AuthenticationSchemes.Basic)

-GinGoVia custom middleware or using the gin-contrib/auth package
+GinGoImplemented via custom middleware or using the gin-contrib/auth package

 Use Cases